dagraham/nts-dgraham/README.md

 * White space in the *note body* is preserved but whitespace between notes is ignored.

+* Using spaces in directory and file names should be avoided.

 Suppose, e.g., that the *nts* data directory contains a single file